 Standard Step Program Structure:

 The Tang Wei system is a Step program moving from the Basics level to 5th Step as the highest ranking.
-While we would love to train everyone to 5th Step, this is not feasible or desirable for everyone and is certainly not required if all you are looking for is to be effective in dealing with the probable criminal threats of our time.
+While we would love to train everyone to 5th Step, this is not feasible or desirable for everyone and is certainly not required if what you are looking is simply to be effective in dealing with the probable criminal threats of our time.

 Investing the time to complete the basics course should prepare you for most of what you are likely to encounter, taking training to 1st step should prepare you for nearly all of the realistic threats of our time.

-Those who go past this are those who have direct interest in the combative arts not just for self-defense but for personal mastery aspects and become more what we call “lifers” who tend to want to study martial arts throughout their life.
+Those who go past this are those who have direct interest in the combative arts not just for self-defense but for personal mastery aspects and become more what we call “lifers” who us the the Tang Wei System as an effective vehicle to continue growing in their training of the martial arts throughout their lives.

 The name: “Basics” course is a bit of a misnomer as we really do not teach overly simplified “basic” material.
 We get you into relevant material from the start.